 This, though is one of the steaming hypocrisies of an elite sport in which both sides – frequently – do all they can to con the referee and then moan afterwards that he’s a sucker.
 And why does rugby union always react like a startled virgin when the ‘c’ word gets mentioned?
 Pitch-side for the BBC, the straight-talking Sonja MacLaughlan cut to the chase with Alun Wyn Jones.
 ‘Did France cheat?’ she asked.
 ‘I wouldn’t use that word,’ said the lawyerly Jones, ‘but someone will have to take a look at it.’
 Rob Howley, too, stopped short of an accusation of naked skullduggery instead suggesting – through lips so tight you could barely hear him – that ‘the integrity of the game has been brought into disrepute.’

 I’m sorry but I’ve never got this.
 What is the problem with calling a cheat a cheat?
 Is it etiquette of some kind, a legal conundrum or just honour amongst thieves?
 To be honest, it looks like the last given so many teams are either coached to cheat or do it instinctively; scrums, rucks, line-outs, you name it.
-For heaven’s sake, the bloke who invented the sport was supposed to be playing football when he picked up the pill and ran with it.
+For heaven’s sake, the bloke who invented the sport was a cheat.
 What’s the big deal?

 So, to repeat Sonja’s perfectly pertinent question, did France cheat?
-The Six Nations are investigating but unless someone on the blue team coughs, you’re unlikely to be able to prove anything, despite the fact that the circumstantial evidence suggests France – in the words of Curtis and Elton – are as guilty as a puppy sitting next to a pile of pooh.
+The Six Nations are investigating but unless someone on the blue team coughs, you’re unlikely to be able to prove anything, despite the fact that the circumstantial evidence suggests France are as guilty as a puppy sitting next to a pile of pooh.
 Essentially, all this looks suspiciously like ‘Bloodgate’ without the comedy blood capsule, except that this time the ‘crooks’ got away with it.

 France, for their part, have denied any wrong-doing; instead Head Coach Guy Noves slated George North for claiming he’d been bitten and Yoann Maestri – for whom a cold shower and half-an-hour to calm down clearly had no effect whatsoever – laid into Wayne Barnes and his reluctance to award France a penalty try.
 ‘He told us we weren’t dominant enough but the Welsh were rigging every scrum,’ he was reported to have said afterwards.
 ‘Anglo-Saxon referees always talk about fair play but the reality is that they think we’re cheats … there’s a complicity between Anglo Saxons and it is in these moments that you realise it.
 It’s unbelievable.’

 Credit to Yoann for offering us his unvarnished opinion – at least someone was prepared to say what he really thought – but hopefully he’ll bring his chequebook to his disciplinary hearing.
-You fancy he might be needing it.
+You fancy he’ll be needing it.

 20TH MARCH 2017